 - acts intentionally to harm a pedestrian by using the car to intimidate the person or throwing something from the vehicle at the pedestrian.

-Under Texas Penal Code Section 552.003, pedestrians have right-of-way at crosswalks.
+All states require drivers to yield for pedestrians at crosswalks.
 Drivers of automobiles are required by law to yield to a pedestrian in a crosswalk if:

 - No traffic control signal is in place or in operation, and

 - On the half of the roadway in which the vehicle is traveling; or